jha-captech/Go-Microservice-Template/README.md

 A collection of service templates for Go.
 Examples include both microservice and serverless architectures.

-#### ymmv

-The provided projects use an architecture that strikes a balance between heavy enterprise architecture approaches and extremely lean approaches.
-By providing enough structure and guardrails to push developers towards the pit of success, without being so opinionated that you become painted into a corner and get stuck writing endless boilerplate code.

-It's important to realize that architecture is about addressing organizational challenges as much as technical challenges.
-We believe these templates will provide a comprehensive starting point for most projects but you may need modifications depending on your project's circumstances.
-If ever in doubt, reach out to the maintainers of this repo, or members of the Go COP and have the discussion.

 ## Table of contents

 - [Features](#features)